gyula-szabo/yii2-translatable-crud/README.md

 ## Installation
 The extension can be installed via Composer.

-### Adding the repository
+### Adding the repositories
-Add this repository in your composer.json file, like this:
+Add these repositories in your composer.json file, like this:
 ```
 "repositories": [
     {